awscloudgirl/aws-devops-cb/CLI/aws-vpc-ec2-automation.md

 ---

 ### 3. **Creating Subnets**
-Both public and private subnets are created within the specified VPC, each in different availability zones.
+Both public and private subnets are created within the VPC, each in different availability zones.

 ```bash
 # Public Subnets